ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Different people and factions within Atnia will value the different power sources differently and in varying amounts or combinations.
 These will determine the vibes of different factions, units, spells, and in general cards that you can include in your deck.

 Cards may will often have a source requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
-Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the reality and dream zones.
+Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the battlefield and horizon zones.
 If you do not meet the source requirement, you cannot play the card.

 Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Material is a green plank of wood, Old World is a blue coin, and zelor is a red book.